yiqli53/CS259-Project/README.md

-# UCLA CS259 Fall 2021 Final Project
+# 259 Final Project

 ## Team
 Yiqun Li, Chengxin Wang, Rui Lin

 ## Setup
-Our program runs on the Merlin AWS instance.
+Our program is run on the Merlin AWS instance.
 After you start an instance, please follow the following commands to set up the environment.
 ```bash
 # set up FPGA
 cd $AWS_FPGA_REPO_DIR